A-kly/School-Vault/PSYCH 282/Topic 3 - Classical (Respondent) Conditioning.md

 ## Trace Conditioning
 - No overlap between CS and US
 - Temporal Contiguity matters
+	- NOT continuity
+	- How close they are in time
 ![[Pasted image 20250123160207.png]]

 ## Simultaneous Conditioning
 - CS and US onset is at the same time
 - Less common in the real world